Read-The-Question/rtq-review/src/pages/md/papers/reigate-grammar-school--11-plus--maths--2018--sample-paper-5.md

 <div class='workingscodeblock'>
 <div class='workingcodeblock'>

-<pre class='language-latex'><code class='language-latex'>In an equilateral triangle all three sides are equal in length.
+<pre class='language-latex'><code class='language-latex'>In equilateral triangle all three sides are equal in length.
 <emptyline>
 As per the diagram,
 <emptyline>